Security Deposits

 What is a security deposit?

-If you move into an apartment after July 14, 2019, your landlord is required to offer an inspection of the apartment, with you present.
-The inspection should happen before you move in, and the landlord or the landlord’s agent must be present.
+If you moved into a rental unit after July 14, 2019, your landlord is required to offer an inspection of the unit with you present.
+The inspection should occur before you move in; either the landlord or the landlord’s agent must be present.
 You should request this inspection.
-After the inspection, the landlord is required to create a written agreement noting any damages to the apartment that existed before you moved in.
-If there is any dispute later about the damage, this agreement will be allowed as evidence.
-You should carefully inspect the apartment.
-Inspect it with your landlord and a third person as a witness.
-Use a checklist to note any problems you see.
-For example, if you see a hole in the wall or a cracked window, write it down, or, if you can, take photos.
-These items should go into the written agreement with your landlord.
-Taking these steps will protect you when you move out.
-Your landlord will not be able to keep your security deposit to pay for damage that existed when you moved in.
+After the inspection, the landlord must create a written agreement noting any damage to the rental unit that existed before your move-in date.
+This agreement will serve as evidence of any future dispute regarding the damage to the property.
+You should carefully inspect the unit alongside your landlord and a third person who can act as a witness.
+Use a checklist to note any problems you observe.
+For example, if you notice a hole in the wall or a cracked window, write it down or take photos if possible.
+These items should be documented in the written agreement with your landlord.
+Taking these steps before moving into a new rental unit will protect you when moving out.
+Your landlord cannot withhold your security deposit to cover damage that existed when you moved in.
+Before moving out, have a witness inspect the apartment with you again.
+If possible, take photos.

-You can use a checklist that you make up.
-After each item, leave enough room to write what you saw.
-If you can, make two columns.
-One is for when you move in, and the other for when you move out.
+You can create a checklist to help you as you conduct the inspection.
+After each item, leave enough space to note your observations.
+If possible, make two columns.
+One for when you move in and the other for when you move out.
 Include the following items:

-Doors, locks, windows, window screens, furnace, basement, carpets, curtains, window shades, entryway, yard
+Doors, locks, windows, window screens, furnace, basement, carpets, curtains, window shades, entryway, yard, the presence of vermin or insects, etc.

-Refrigerator, stove, oven, sink, counters, cupboards and drawers, floor, walls, plumbing
+Refrigerator, stove, oven, sink, counters, cupboards, drawers, floor, walls, plumbing, outlets, light fixtures, etc.

-Sink, toilet, tub, shower, tiles, plumbing, floor, walls, fixtures and towel bars, cabinets, mirror
+Sink, toilet, tub, shower, tiles, plumbing, floor, walls, fixtures, towel bar(s), cabinets, drawers, mirror, etc.

 How much is the security deposit?

-For most apartments rented on or after July 14, 2019 a security deposit may not exceed the amount of one month’s rent.
-The deposit is usually paid along with your first month's rent.
-You should pay the security deposit by a separate personal check or by a bank money order.
-If you pay by check, you should write "security deposit" on it.
-The receipt should say that it is a receipt for the deposit.
-Save your canceled check, the carbon copy of your money order, or the receipt that you received from your landlord.
+For most rental units leased on or after July 14, 2019, a security deposit may not exceed the amount of one month’s rent.
+The deposit is typically paid prior to or upon moving in, in addition to the first month's rent.
+Although they are usually paid simultaneously, you should pay the security deposit by a separate personal check or via money order.
+If you pay by check, write "security deposit" in the memo line.
+You should request a receipt indicating it is a deposit receipt.
+Save your canceled check, the carbon copy of your money order, or the receipt you received from your landlord.
 This is proof that you paid the deposit.

-Also, for most apartments rented on or after July 14, 2019, your landlord may no longer require you to deposit your last months’ rent up front.
-In general, your landlord may only demand your first month’s rent and a security deposit that is not more than your monthly rent.
+Additionally, for most rental units leased on or after July 14, 2019, landlords can no longer require you to deposit your last month’s rent upfront.
+Generally, they may only demand your first month’s rent and a security deposit that does not exceed your monthly rent.

-Can I use my security deposit to pay for the last month's rent?
+Can I use my security deposit to pay for the final month's rent?

 No. If you do not pay your last month’s rent when it is due, you risk being evicted for nonpayment of rent before the end of your lease.